FObersteiner/datetimemadness/README.md

 print(repr(dt))
 # datetime.datetime(1986, 10, 14, 21, 15, tzinfo=datetime.timezone.utc)
 ```
-`%Z`still is kind of useful if your input specifies a UTC offset.
+`%Z` still is kind of useful if your input specifies a UTC offset.
 You can use a combination of `%Z%z` e.g. in
 ```Python
 s = "10.14.1986 9:15 PM GMT+02:00"
 dt = datetime.strptime(s, "%m.%d.%Y %I:%M %p %Z%z")
 print(repr(dt))
 # datetime.datetime(1986, 10, 14, 21, 15, tzinfo=datetime.timezone(datetime.timedelta(seconds=7200), 'GMT'))
 ```
-A parsing directive of `"%m.%d.%Y %I:%M %p GMT%z"` would have worked as well though, the tzinfo attribute just wouldn't have a name then.
+A parsing directive of `"%m.%d.%Y %I:%M %p GMT%z"` would have worked as well though, the `tzinfo` attribute just wouldn't have a name then.

 ---

 ### ...and to string
 Same directives work the other way around.
-Just tell the computer what to do, e.g.
+Just tell the computer exactly what to do, e.g.
 ```Python
 print("the current time is", datetime.now().strftime("%I:%M %p"))
 # the current time is 07:47 pm